Domestic Violence: Why You Won't “Know It When You See It”

 Posted Apr 06, 2018

-Your coworker has just begun dating a new love interest.
-She fills you in almost daily about her latest adventures, and how impressed she is with her new paramour.
-Two months into their relationship, you actually get to meet him when she brings him to a company happy hour after work.
+Your coworker just began dating a new love interest.
+She fills you in almost daily about their latest adventures and how impressed she is with her new paramour.
+Two months into their relationship, you actually get to meet him when she brings him to an after-work happy hour.
 He seems polite enough, although a bit on the quiet side.

-Within three months, your colleague has become withdrawn, and no longer gushes about her new beau.
-In fact she does not bring him up at all, and seems downright nervous when her phone rings.
-When you ask if she is ok, she quickly says that everything is fine.
-Yet clearly, there has been a dramatic change.
-Although you witnessed her boyfriend treating her well in public, should you be concerned that in private, he has a dark side?
+Within three months, your colleague has become withdrawn and no longer gushes about her beau.
+In fact, she doesn't bring him up at all and seems downright nervous whenever her phone rings.
+When you ask if she is OK, she quickly says that everything is fine.
+Yet clearly there has been a dramatic change.
+Although you witnessed her boyfriend treating her well in public, should you be concerned that he has a dark side in private?

-Despite enhanced awareness, domestic violence continues to be an insidious, invisible epidemic.
-Contrary to stereotype, domestic violence victims range from codependent spouses, to independent entrepreneurs.
-In many cases, just as we cannot spot a domestic abuser by looking; nor can we spot a victim.
-Perpetrators can be either men or women; so can victims.
+Despite enhanced awareness, domestic violence remains an insidious, invisible epidemic.
+Contrary to stereotype, domestic violence victims range from codependent spouses to independent entrepreneurs.
+In many cases, just as we cannot spot a domestic abuser by looking, neither can we spot a victim.
+Perpetrators as well as victims can be either men or women.

-Although no two domestic violence cases are alike, and they involve many different fact patterns and relational dynamics, many times we fail to recognized victims because we are looking for physical injuries, which may not be visible.
+Although no two cases are alike, and they involve many different fact patterns and relational dynamics, many times we fail to recognize victims because we are looking for physical injuries, which may not be visible.

 Recognizing Signs of Abuse

-Not every domestic violence victim shows up to work with a black eye or covered with cigarette burns, or wearing long sleeves in the summertime to hide cuts and bruises.
-In fact, many victims do not show up at all.
-Although certainly not dispositive, a frequent red flag signaling potential domestic abuse is missed work.
-Absenteeism affords a victim the opportunity to stay home while injuries heal, instead of fabricating accidents or excuses.
+Not every domestic violence victim shows up to work with a black eye, or covered with cigarette burns, or wearing long sleeves in the summer to hide cuts and bruises.
+In fact, many do not show up at all.
+Although certainly not dispositive, a frequent red flag signaling potential domestic abuse is missed time at work.
+Absenteeism allows the victim to stay home while injuries heal, instead of fabricating accidents or excuses.

-In every case, however, whether a victim is suffering physically or emotionally (often both), there are often clues.
+But in every case, whether a victim is suffering physically or emotionally — or both, as often happens — there are often clues.